Is There A Drug For Memory Loss? Evidence-Based Alzheimer's Treatment

-According to the Alzheimer’s Association, more than 6 million people are living with Alzheimer’s disease in the United States.
-Alzheimer’s disease is a condition that typically affects an individual’s cognition, their memory, and eventually their ability to care for themselves.
-Whether you’re a caregiver for someone with Alzheimer’s or have the condition yourself, know that there are treatment options available.
-In this article, we’ll explore different evidence-based treatments that have shown promise in assisting those living with Alzheimer’s.
+According to the Alzheimer’s Association, more than six million people are living with Alzheimer’s disease in the United States.
+Alzheimer’s disease is a condition that typically affects an individual’s cognition, memory, and ability to care for themselves.
+Whether you’re a caregiver for someone with Alzheimer’s or have the condition yourself, treatment options are available.
+Exploring evidence-based treatments that have shown promise in assisting those living with Alzheimer’s can be a step toward finding support and hope.

 Getty